Breaking Down The Real-Life Principles That Matter To Help You Join The 4% Of Businesses That Make The Leap To 7-Figures

 How does the rest of your industry see you, and what are you known for?

-What do your customers say about you… if they were to describe the sort of company you are, what would they tell a friend or colleague?
+What do your customers say about you… if they were to describe the sort of company you are in, what would they tell a friend or colleague?

 When your customers speak to a close friend or colleague, what do they say about you?

-Are your existing customers referring you to new people, and do they happily talk about you without you asking them to?
+Are your existing customers referring you to new people?
+Do they happily talk about you without you asking them to?

 What accomplishment are you most proud of?